demiurge-ash/sd-webui-forge-neo/README.md

 <br>

-"**Neo**" mainly serves as an continuation for the "`latest`" version of Forge, which was built on [Gradio](https://github.com/gradio-app/gradio) `4.40.0` before lllyasviel became too busy...
+"**Neo**" mainly serves as a continuation for the "`latest`" version of Forge, which was built on [Gradio](https://github.com/gradio-app/gradio) `4.40.0` before lllyasviel became too busy...
 Additionally, this fork is focused on optimization and usability, with the main goal of being able to run the latest popular models via an easy-to-use GUI.

 > [!Tip]
 > [How to Install](#installation)